LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 Currently two quantification types are supported:

-- `default`: Quantification Error is drawn from a normal distribution centered on the midpoint between the upper and lower bounds of the 95% confidence interval of possible quantification error values provided through the [quantification_parameters](#quantification_parameters).
+- `default`: Quantification Error is drawn from a normal distribution centered on the midpoint between the upper and lower bounds of the 95% confidence interval of possible signed quantification percent error values provided through the [quantification_parameters](#quantification_parameters).
 The distribution will use a standard deviation also calculated from the 95% confidence interval assuming the empirical rule (95% percent of all observations lie within two standard deviations of the mean).
-- `uniform`: Quantification Error is drawn from a uniform distribution bounded by the upper and lower bounds of the 95% confidence interval of possible quantification error values provided through the [quantification_parameters](#quantification_parameters).
+- `uniform`: Quantification Error is drawn from a uniform distribution bounded by the upper and lower bounds of the 95% confidence interval of possible signed quantification percent error values provided through the [quantification_parameters](#quantification_parameters).

-  Both supported types expect a list of 2 floating point numbers: the upper and lower bounds of the 95% confidence interval of possible quantification error values as input for [quantification_parameters](#quantification_parameters).
+  Both `default` and `uniform` types expect a list of 2 floating point numbers: the upper and lower bounds of the 95% confidence interval of possible quantification error values as input for [quantification_parameters](#quantification_parameters).

+- `sample`: Quantification Error is drawn randomly from a list of possible signed quantification percent error values read in from a column of a csv file specified through the [quantification_parameters](#quantification_parameters).

   **NOTE**: Users may develop and implement their own quantification modules.
 Further documentation to support this practice will be added in a later release.